 “Hello again, traitor, needing some help again I bet, why did you take too long?”

-I’m sorry Lilith, I know I owe you big time but even with your supposed powers I’m still dealing with shit like I was a regular woman, I have gotten more enemies and they’re making things harder, furthermore hunting me down.
-I hope you understand my concern in not returning your powers at least until I feel safe enough…
+“I’m sorry Lilith, I know I owe you big time but even with your supposed powers I’m still dealing with shit like I was a regular woman, I have gotten more enemies and they’re making things harder, furthermore hunting me down.
+I hope you understand my concern in not returning your powers at least until I feel safe enough . . .”
+Spoke Sheryl demandingly.

 “Honestly, I don’t know what has happened to me, I’ve become soft, lame and pitiful.
-Just like Paimon said, ugh… In the past I would have destroyed you in a heartbeat!”
+Just like Paimon said, ugh . . .
+In the past, I would have destroyed you in a heartbeat!”
+Uttered the demoness menacingly.

-Ok, I would like to reply to that, I’m grateful that destroying me isn’t in your plans… but also don’t beat yourself down, I bet you were an amazing leader in your time, I mean when you get your powers back you might become that powerful demoness that you were once.
+“Ok, I would like to reply to that, I’m grateful that destroying me isn’t in your plans . . . but also don’t beat yourself down, I bet you were an amazing leader in your time, I mean when you get your powers back you might become that powerful demoness that you were once.”
+Expressed Sheryl trying to win the demoness empathy.

 “Don’t bother in doing that stupidity, showing sympathy won’t make things easier, and you owe me already!
 What do you want now?”

-I’m sorry Lilith, I just discovered through a meditation with Leann that her body seems to be in a dormant state and is hidden in some place I already visited.
-Also, she showed me a red pyramidal shaped stone and have something to do with the word alchemical?
+“I’m sorry Lilith, I just discovered through a meditation with Leann that her body seems to be in a dormant state and is hidden in some place I already visited.
+Also, she showed me a red pyramidal shaped stone and have something to do with the word alchemical?”
+Spoke Sheryl.

 “Oh dear, do you know where is that stone?
 I’m not surprised, that stone is only visible for special individuals.
 You’re a Demonica so why don’t you figure it out?”

-Well, I entered the place a couple of times to figure out what was happening and almost got caught by some flock members, worshipers of the Trinity and for some reason the Soul Demonica wasn’t working to my benefit but theirs!
-And not only that, I actually had to start chanting as they did in order to avoid being discovered.
+“Well, I entered the place a couple of times to figure out what was happening and almost got caught by some flock members, worshipers of the Trinity and for some reason the Soul Demonica wasn’t working to my benefit but theirs!
+And not only that, I actually had to start chanting as they did in order to avoid being discovered.”
+Uttered Sheryl.

 “So let me get things straight, those flock members are after you for?”

-My head!
-Lilith, I think you already know that.
+“My head!
+Lilith, I think you already know that.”
+Expressed Sheryl desperately.

 “OH, I forgot, well that’s your issue with the Trinity not mine, is not that I care actually.
 I could get rid of the flock but your thing with the Trinity is all yours, I can’t interfere into something like that.
 You have to offer another head in return if it isn’t going to be yours, is that simple.”

-This is useless Lilith you said you could help me get rid of the Trinity.
+“This is useless Lilith you said you could help me get rid of the Trinity.
 You haven’t done shit for me on the contrary I feel more stuck than ever.

 If you’re talking about Jeremy’s head, they got no interest on it and they made it clear, to the flock and even to my aunt Agatha, which I just discovered works for the Trinity and Paimon as well, so there you have it.
 Demonica?
 My ass.

 I might be a Demonica but I’m aware I’m no match for all those fuckers.
-So then, can I count on you or not?
+So then, can I count on you or not?”
+Uttered Sheryl defiantly.

 “This is unbelievable, you insult me, disrespect me and play dumb to me.
 What do you expect anyway?
 You have my powers, why aren’t you using the book?”